tomokinakamaru/silverchain/README.md

   .execute();       // Returns `Result`
 ```

-However, this simple implementation allows its users to write invalid SQL statements, for example:
+This simple implementation certainly lets the users write SQL statements as expected.
+However, it also allows its users to write invalid SQL statements, for example:

 ```java
 new SQL().select("name").where("id = 1").execute(); // Missing `from(...)`
 ```

-Such invalid statements can be prevented *by setting the return type of each method based on what the users can chain next*.
-In the example case, an invalid statement comes to cause a compile-time error by defining the classes/methods as follows:
+Can we prevent the users from writing such an invalid statement?
+Yes, we can!
+If the return type of each method is chosen appropriately based on what the users can invoke next, an invalid chaining of method invocations causes a compile error.
+In our case, an invalid SQL statement comes to cause an error by defining classes/methods as follows:

 ```java
 class SQL {